awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole
-- *Default:* No default IAM Role would be associated with the default namespace
+- *Default:* No default IAM Role ise associated with the default namespace

 The default IAM role that is associated with the default namespace that's automatically created when no namespace is provided.